+We provide a collaborative atmosphere where each individual is a learner as well as a teacher and mentor.
 We foster close mentoring relationships and prepare fellows for all aspects of a professional career in maternal fetal medicine.
 Our fellows have pursued clinical practice around the country in both academic and private settings.

 Why Train at Wake Forest?

-Our fellows gain enough experience in performing and teaching these procedures that they routinely serve as workshop faculty for national postgraduate courses in ultrasound-guided needle procedures, even in the first year of their fellowship.
+Our fellows will gain enough experience in performing and teaching these procedures such that they routinely serve as workshop faculty for national postgraduate courses in ultrasound-guided needle procedures, even in the first year of their fellowship.